-- Fulfillment of the school’s financial and medical requirements.
+- Fulfilment of the school’s financial and medical requirements.

 Initial Grade Placement

 The International School of Port of Spain reserves the right, through its administrative and professional staff, to determine the proper placement of new students.
-Testing, interviews and review of all pertinent records are used to ensure that students are placed properly.
-Students enter ISPS from many different countries with widely differing educational systems.
+Testing, interviews and review of all pertinent records are used to ensure that students are placed properly as students enter ISPS from many different countries with widely differing educational systems.

 Process and Procedures: